Qazzquimby/sprite2roa/README.md

     # Eg. 1.5
 ```

+## FAQ
+#### I want to process existing Rivals of Aether sprites.
+What size do I choose to avoid rescaling?
+The target average size is 30 pixels, so setting avg_char_height to 30 will result in no scaling.

 ## Contact
 If something is broken or confusing, you can raise an issue in github or contact me at Qazzquimby#0073 on discord.